7 Tips to Improve your SEO Today

 We often see new content get thrown on a site with no consideration given as to where it should reside.
 Pages without a home – or ‘orphan’ pages – not only make a site messy but will likely have a negative effect on your SEO.

-6. No Link Strategy
+6. Have a Link Strategy

 Alongside content, Google themselves have admitted that links make up the top two criteria when it comes to ranking pages and websites.
 In the early days of SEO, link-building was easy.
 There was little consideration towards quality, and sites could rank well on link quantity alone.